AndreMonc/thinning_function/README.md

 ## Step-by-step instructions
 #### (*Sorry, a few quick manual steps--I know, needs an update!*)

-- Before running, remove the header lines in your VCF before the line starting with '#CHROM'
+- Remove the header lines in your VCF before the line starting with '#CHROM'
 - Delete the '#' before 'CHROM'
 - Change your vcf file extension to .txt
 - Run: `python thinning_function.py --inp_name yourVCF.txt`
-- To change the thinning distance update the "linkage block" variable in the script
+- To change the thinning distance, update the "linkage block" variable in the .py script
-- In output file, add '#' before 'CHROM', add full VCF header info, and change extension back to .vcf
+- In the output file, add '#' before 'CHROM', add full VCF header info, and change extension back to .vcf

 ## Citation
 [![DOI](https://zenodo.org/badge/404800974.svg)](https://zenodo.org/badge/latestdoi/404800974)